flannelhead/dynaballs/README.md

 Why?
 ----
+For fun, to make a cool looking graphics demo!

 To demonstrate rendering of [metaballs](https://en.wikipedia.org/wiki/Metaballs) on a canvas (in a pretty fast manner), combined with dynamics simulation using some basic Newtonian mechanics and